 When you're in the garden picking homegrown produce and find telltale bite marks on your plants, chances are you have insect pests.
-Knowing what you're dealing with when it comes to insects allows you to choose just the right treatment for getting rid of those uninvited dinner guests.
+Knowing what you're dealing with when it comes to insects allows you to choose the best pesticide for getting rid of those uninvited dinner guests.
+These 20 common garden troublemakers target edible crops, ornamentals or both:

 Several species of this sap-sucking, winged pest exist.
 You'll find aphids in green, black, yellow or red.
 They attack edible and ornamental plants, including garden roses, causing stunted growth, curling and yellowing leaves, and a honeydew buildup that leads to black, sooty mold.
 Honeydew produced by aphids attracts ants as well, so include them in your treatment plan.
 Read more about controlling aphids.

-Recognized for the protective bags they produce that hang down from various species of trees, bagworms can defoliate trees if infestation is heavy.
+Recognized for the protective bags they produce that hang down from various species of trees, bagworms can defoliate trees if an infestation is heavy.
+Effective treatment catches these pests in the larval stage, before their protective bags develop and pesticides can't reach them inside.
 Read more about controlling bagworms.

-Green, hairy cabbage worms have a velvety appearance and a row of light spots along their backs.
+Green, hairy cabbageworms have a velvety appearance and a row of light spots along their backs.
 These voracious feeders eat vegetable plant leaves, creating large, irregular holes, often along the midrib.
 When feeding on cabbage, these worms bore directly into the head.
 Their excrement consists of greenish-brown pellets.
 After two to three weeks of feeding, the wormlike larvae pupate and attach themselves to stems by a silk thread.
-The adult, the cabbage moth, is easy to spot.
+The adult form, the imported cabbageworm butterfly, is easy to spot.
 It's white, with one to four black spots on its wings.
 Read more about controlling cabbage worms.

-Loud pests that buzz, cicadas create many sacks that hang down from tree branches.
+Loud pests that buzz, cicadas are often mistakenly called locusts.
+After they emerge from the ground and climb trees to molt, their outer skins remain hanging from tree branches or drop to the ground.
 Signs of infestation include splits in twigs where the insects have laid eggs.
 Read more about controlling cicadas.

-Distinctive ½-inch-long yellow insects, Colorado potato beetles feature black, brown and yellow stripes on their wing covers.
+Distinctive 1/2-inch-long yellow insects, Colorado potato beetles feature black, brown and yellow stripes on their wing covers.
 They gobble up and skeletonize the foliage on plants in the nightshade family, including potatoes, eggplant, peppers and tomatoes.
 Female beetles lay clusters of bright yellow-orange eggs on the undersides of the leaves.
-Slug-like, hump-backed larvae hatch from these eggs and molt several times during feeding, growing fatter each time.
+Hump-backed larvae hatch from these eggs and molt several times during feeding, growing fatter each time.
 Read more about controlling Colorado potato beetles.

 Ravenous worms with a propensity to feed on the tip area of corn, corn earworms also attack tomatoes, fruits and bean pods.
 They leave extensive brown excrement around their feeding areas.
-Young worms are green with black heads and hairs.
-Mature worms are 1 ½ inches long with many thorny microspines.
+Mature worms are 1 1/2 inches long with many thorny microspines.
 They vary in color from brown or pale green to light pink.
 The yellow adult moths lay small, white eggs on foliage and in the corn silk.
 Read more about controlling corn earworms.

 Notorious for skeletonizing leaves of a wide variety of edible and ornamental plants, Japanese beetles have iridescent copper wings and a metallic-green thorax and head.
 Underneath they have small tufts of white hairs along the sides of their abdomens.
-The eggs are white or cream-colored.
-The slightly curved larvae, also known as grubs, are gray-white with brown heads.
+The slightly curved, lawn-damaging larvae, also known as grubs, are gray-white with brown heads.
 Read more about controlling Japanese beetles.

 These gray pests are so called because they have lacelike wing covers.
 Lace bugs suck the sap from the undersides of fruit and ornamental tree leaves, leaving the upper sides mottled with tiny, light-gray spots.
 When feeding, they leave behind dark brown honeydew excrement.
 Read more about controlling lace bugs.